-In the event that unauthorised leave is taken, then the school will consider a fixed penalty fine.
+In the event that unauthorised leave is taken, then the school will consider referring to the local authority for the issuing of a fixed penalty fine.

-Please note, it has been agreed across the Aireborough Trust that we cannot take into consideration the impact of other Local Authority school holidays, continental shift patterns or public service shift patterns when considering holiday and leave requests.
+Please note, we cannot take into consideration the impact of other Local Authority school holidays, continental shift patterns or public service shift patterns when considering holiday and leave requests.